davidbeckonline/davidbeckonline-site/content/post/2024-03_holznudel.md

 ### Cleaning

-One thing I learned is that the iFixit “Jimmy” is a very helpful tool to remove the dirty tiles from the base plate.
+One thing I learned is that the iFixit *Jimmy* is a very helpful tool to remove the dirty tiles from the base plate.
 You can find it here: https://store.ifixit.de/products/jimmy

 ![cleaning](/images/2024/2024-04_holznudel/IMG_7789.jpeg)